MosGeo/ParticlePack/README.md

 ## Requirements

 The compiled software was tested on multiple Windows 10 machines.
-To compile the source code Unity3D is required.
+To compile the source code, [Unity3D](https://unity3d.com/) is required.
 Version 2017.1.3 is recommended.
 Hardware requirements depend on the desired number of particles in the packings generated.
 A typical laptop specification would be suitable for 5000-10000 particles.

 ## Getting started